Observation of tWZ production at the CMS experiment: Abstract

 Events of interest are selected using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of about 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger, consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to a few kHz before data storage~\cite{CMS:2016ngn,CMS:2024aqx}.
 Events are selected using a combination of triggers that require the presence of one, two, or three reconstructed leptons.
 The trigger efficiency is close to 100\% for signal events passing the analysis selection~\cite{CMS:2021ugv}.

-The simulation of the signal is carried out using the Monte-Carlo (MC) event generator \MGvATNLO (\MG) version 2.6.5~\cite{Alwall:2014hca, Frederix2012} at NLO accuracy in QCD and in the five-flavor scheme (5FS).
-The factorization and renormalization scales are estimated dynamically.
+The simulation of the signal is carried out using the Monte-Carlo (MC) event generator \MGvATNLO (\MG) version 2.6.5~\cite{Alwall:2014hca, Frederix2012} at NLO accuracy in perturbative QCD and in the five-flavor scheme (5FS).
+The factorization and renormalization scales are set to the default dynamical scales in \MG, which are calculated as half the sum of all final state transverse energies~\cite{Hirschi:2015iia}.
+The subsequent decays of the \PQt quarks, \PW and \PZ bosons are simulated using \textsc{MadSpin}~\cite{Frixione:2007zp, Artoisenet:2012st}.
 At leading order (LO) accuracy and in the 5FS, \twz can be identified through the tree-level partonic process $\Pg \PQb \to \twz$.
 However, at NLO, real corrections of the type $\Pg \Pg \to \PQt \PW \PZ \PQb$ arise, that can feature a resonant top quark pair (\ttbar) in the intermediate state and therefore cause overlap with the LO \ttz process~\cite{Faham:2021zet}.
 In other words, the emission of an extra \PQb quark implies that the $\PQt \PW \PZ \PQb$ final state can also occur from the process $\Pg \Pg \to \ttz$, with $\PQt \to \PQb\PWp$ and $\PAQt \to \PAQb \PWm$, namely from LO \ttz production.
 The overlap removal is performed using the \textsc{MadSTR} plugin~\cite{Frixione:2019fxg}, which implements both diagram removal (DR) and diagram subtraction (DS) techniques~\cite{Frixione:2008yi, White:2009yt}.
 For the signal samples, two DR options are used: DR1, which removes from the process amplitude both the squared resonant term and the interference term between resonant and nonresonant contributions, and DR2, which removes only the resonant term.
 The nominal samples are generated using the DR1 scheme.